gordonthree/ASL3-smart-announce/README.md

 # ASL3 Smart Announce

-This shell script automates playing periodic announcements on an AllStarLink 3 (ASL3) node.
+This shell script automates playing periodic announcements, in a random order, on an AllStarLink 3 (ASL3) node without the need for creating macros and schedules in the rpt.conf file.
 It monitors node activity and plays WAV files only when the node is idle, selecting randomly from a list of announcements.

 ---